 Board of Management

-The Foundation has a Board of Management, consisting of
+The Foundation has an interim Board of Management, consisting of

 The Board of Management is responsible for the general management of the Foundation under the supervision of the Supervisory Board.